Evan, our Sample Size of One, self-experimented with five popular sport drinks.

 What does this tell us?

-These readings tell us Kevin’s glucose and insulin response for each sport energy carbohydrate product at rest.
+These readings tell us Evan’s glucose and insulin response for each sport energy carbohydrate product at rest.
 It’s important to note, these products may vary in response for person to person.
-There are a number of limitations to our Sample Size of One, however, this self-experiment provides a small snapshot about how Kevin’s body responds to each product.
+There are a number of limitations to our Sample Size of One, however, this self-experiment provides a small snapshot about how Evan’s body responds to each product.

 What’s the difference?